Download a FREE E-Book with 20 Easy Weeknight Dinners

 This chicken pot pie casserole dish can be stored in an airtight container or in the original dish covered in plastic wrap for up to 4 days in the refrigerator.
 To reheat, scoop out a portion and cover with aluminum foil.
 Warm in the oven at 250F until just warmed through, about 15 minutes.

 I recommend freezing the assembled casserole just prior to baking.
 It can be frozen for up to 3 months.
-Bake from frozen at 400F covered for 45 minutes, then uncovered for 15 minutes.

-Check out these other stress-free chicken dinners
+Check out these other stress-free dinners

 • Baked Tortellini with Chicken